 In 2010 the whole world heard about Iceland.
-A volcanic eruption under the Eyjafjalljökull Glacier sent a colossal plume of ash South wards towards Europe and the UK.
+A volcanic eruption under the Eyjafjalljökull Glacier sent a colossal plume of ash southwards towards Europe and the UK.
 All planes were grounded because of the fear of damage from the ash cloud.
 The grounding of all European flights affected international flights all around the world.
-Luckily this is a quite a small Icelandic volcano.
+Luckily, this is quite a small Icelandic volcano.

-The Eyjafjalljökull glacier is in South Iceland close to the Seljalandsfoss and Skogafoss waterfalls and just a few miles from the coast.
-Inland, the glacier is adjacent to the Westman Isles which are a chain of volcanic islands off the South Coast.
+The Eyjafjalljökull glacier is in South Iceland, close to the Seljalandsfoss and Skogafoss waterfalls and just a few miles from the coast.
+Inland, the glacier is adjacent to the Westman Islands, which are a chain of volcanic islands off the South Coast.

-If you literally translate ‘Eyjafjalljökull’ it means ‘Island mountain glacier’ this is because it is included in the chain of volcanoes that make up the Westman Isles, although Eyjafjalljökull is an inland mountain.
+If you literally translate ‘Eyjafjalljökull’, it means ‘Island Mountain Glacier’.
+This is because it is included in the chain of volcanoes that make up the Westman Islands, although Eyjafjalljökull is an inland mountain.

-Eyjafjalljökull Volcano is a strato volcano which means that it is more likely to send exploded ash into the stratosphere rather than lava flows.
+Eyjafjalljökull Volcano is a stratovolcano, which means that it is more likely to send exploded ash into the stratosphere than lava flows.

 How to say Eyjafjalljökull LINK

 I managed to capture some lightning bolts in the ash plume when it started to get dark.
 This required an open shutter and long exposure because the lightning strikes were so quick.
-I took a series of 20 second exposures and this was the most interesting.
-The long exposure captures several strikes which although not how the eye sees it, this dynamic photo does demonstrate the power of nature.
+I took a series of 20-second exposures, and this was the most interesting.
+The long exposure captures several strikes which although not how the eye sees them, do demonstrate the power of nature.

 Although the volcano is no longer erupting, the Eyjafjalljökull volcano photos are available as Canvas Prints..